fooltowise/NeroNotes/Nero's Notes/The Attention Span - Puppies and Con Artists.md

 · Companies that generate content hubs.
 Example: Walker & Dunlop’s leadership interviews with other real estate pros.
 The new a16z content hub.

 · Company management that act as thought leaders themselves.
-Example: Warren Buffett, Patrick Collison, Marc Andreesen.
+Example: [[Warren Buffett]], Patrick Collison, Marc Andreesen.

 Please forgive me a disgustingly sentimental (some would say, cough, vulnerable), conclusion.
 There’s something weird about our cardiac nervous system being able to detect truth.
 I’ve read studies, and adamant rebuttals, that our hearts can anticipate a stimulus well in advance of our brains. **People who have _opened_ their hearts and are _following_ their hearts are the most likely to reveal truth.
 And truth is the highest quality information possible.**